tensorflow/tensorflow/g3doc/OpDefinitions.md

 `OpBuilder` is a class that takes the parameter list and the optional `build()` method body.
 They are separated because we need to generate op declaration and definition into separate files.
-The parameter list should _include_ `Builder *builder, OperationState *state`.
+The parameter list should _include_ `Builder *builder, OperationState &state`.
 If the `body` is not provided, _only_ the builder declaration will be generated; this provides a way to define complicated builders entirely in C++ files.

 For example, for the following op: